-Sonos Move delivers a more modest 10 hours of playback time, with a battery that can easily be recharged by simply docking the device into a futuristic, oval charging base—no wires needed.
+Sonos Move, on the other hand, delivers a more modest 10 hours of playback time, with a battery that can easily be recharged by simply docking the device into a futuristic, oval charging base—no wires needed.
 Charging the Move takes about 3 hours.

 Although the Sonos Move can withstand water splashes, and extreme heat and cold, it’s definitely not the portable speaker you pack in your bag and bring to rugged terrain.
 For the more adventurous music lover, the JBL Boombox rugged build makes it more water and weatherproof.
 The Boombox also boasts of a 24 hour playback time on a single charge, perfect if you’ll be isolated in a campsite or by the beach without easy access to electricity.